n8mob/n8mob.github.io/_posts/2022-08-11-PlansVsReality.md

 1. Just, simply failing to follow the plan
 This is usually my problem.
-Even if I _made_ a plan, I ignore it.
+Even if I _did make_ a plan, I ignore it.

 2. Something going wrong with the plan (unforeseen issues)
 I make a plan and then some part of it doesn't match reality, so I throw it out the window.
 Even if the _project_ succeeds, _the plan_ failed.